Joseph Smith Sr.: Life before the Latter Day Saint movement

-Smith tried his hands at several professions, including farmer, teacher, and shop-keeper, none of which proved very successful.
+Smith tried his hands at several occupations, including farmer, teacher, and shop-keeper, none of which proved very successful.
 He moved his family to Palmyra, New York, in 1816 and began to make payments on a farm located on the edge of neighboring Manchester Township.
-He was raised to the degree of Master Mason on May 7, 1818, in Ontario Lodge No. 23 of Canandaigua, New York.
-In the Palmyra–Manchester area, Smith and his sons were involved in a number of treasure digging excavations in the 1820s.

 Work on a frame house at the farm was halted by the unexpected death of Smith's eldest son, Alvin, in 1823.

 Smith subsequently failed to make payments on the farm.
-Lemuel Durfee purchased it as a favor to the family and allowed the Smiths to continue there as renters through 1830.
+Lemuel Durfee purchased it as a favor to the family and allowed the Smiths to continue there as renters until 1830.
+In Palmyra–Manchester Smith and his sons, including Joseph Smith Jr., employed their folk magic practices in a number of treasure digging excavations during the 1820s.

-Though a spiritual man, Smith showed little interest in organized religion prior to his son Joseph reporting his visions to the family.
-He was content to allow his wife control over the religious upbringing of their children.
-This indifference bothered Lucy very much.
-After much prayer, she said she had received a divine witness that her husband would some day accept "the pure and undefiled Gospel of the Son of God."
+Smith's wife, Lucy, became involved with Presbyterianism.
+Joining the Presbyterian church did not dissuade Lucy away from folk religion and magic beliefs she shared with her husband.
+However, the differing religious affiliations Smith and Lucy held did cause her personal dissonance.
+In her own visionary dreaming experience, she said felt she received a divine witness that her husband would some day accept "the pure and undefiled Gospel of the Son of God."
+When the older Smith was baptized into the Church of Christ, his son Joseph seemed to feel it was the culmination of Lucy's vision.
+In the interim, Smith continued to have his own visionary dreams with highly symbolic content.

-Smith professed that he had visionary dreams with highly symbolic content, perhaps related to his ambivalence about religious faith and sometimes presaging events to come.
-These dreams continued after the family's move to Palmyra until he had had seven in all; Lucy remembered five well enough to quote in detail.